 I won’t lie, it used to take us a few months to get a mobile ticketing deployment out the door and into passengers’ hands.
-When you are building a SaaS platform it takes time to build enough capabilities that deploying became a configuration rather than a develop, test and release process.
+When you are building a multi-tenant fare payments platform enabling agencies and operators to move to a Fare Payments-as-a-Service delivery model, it takes time to build enough capabilities that deploying becomes a configuration rather than a develop, test and release process.

 Fire-Island Ferries live in 23 days